Biti-k/TicTacToeAngular/README.md

-If you want to try the app: https://tictactoe-angular-biti.netlify.app
+If you want to try the app: <a href="https://tictactoe-angular-biti.netlify.app" target="_blank" rel="noreferrer">https://tictactoe-angular-biti.netlify.app</a>

 # AppTest